michaeldyrynda/laravel-efficient-uuid/README.md

 Using UUIDs in Laravel is made super simple in combination with [laravel-model-uuid](https://github.com/michaeldyrynda/laravel-model-uuid).
 Note that when using `laravel-model-uuid`, if you are not casting your UUIDs or calling the query builder directly, you'll need to use the `getBytes` method when setting the UUID on the database, otherwise your values will be truncated.
 Depending on your MySQL/MariaDB configuration, this may lead to application errors due to strict settings.
 See #1 for more information.

 This package supports Laravel 5.5 as of version 2.0.0.

+This package supports Laravel 5.6 as of version 2.1.0.

 ## Installation